MaybeAnkur/BetterTheme/README.md

 # BetterTheme
 ## BetterTheme is a discord theme inspired by various themes available out there.

-I just copied features of other themes which i liked and merged them into one.
+I just copied features of other themes which i liked and merged them with Zelk theme.

 **INSPIRED FROM**